oacore/content/pages/how-core-supports-open-access.md

-The Next Generation Repositories Working Group of COAR also [advocates][nextgen-repos] for repositories to provide better support for full text harvesting and support use cases enabled by it, including those based on text and data mining of repositories’ content.
+The Next Generation Repositories Working Group of COAR also [advocates][nextgen-repos] for repositories to provide better support for full text indexing and support use cases enabled by it, including those based on text and data mining of repositories’ content.

 Additionally, SPARC’s position paper on the role of repositories specifically